W. David McBrayer: Beat The Drum

-McBrayer has said that he wrote Beat The Drum to "help give a voice to the voiceless.
+McBrayer has said that he wrote Beat The Drum to "help give a voice to the voiceless."
 I simply wanted to be an honest witness to the plight of these kids.
-When there is a tear in the human fabric we should all feel it."
+When there is a tear in the human fabric, we should all feel it."

 Variety heralded the film as "Spectacular," calling it a "handsome well-crafted family drama...naturalistic performances...affecting human drama...first-rate!"
 Leonard Maltin of Entertainment Tonight called it, "a film with a big heart and a vital message."
 The Hollywood Reporter said, "Audiences were enthralled by this movie."
 In its on-air interview with director David Hickson and young star Junior Singo (Musa) CNN called the movie, "Profoundly moving and spiritually uplifting."

 The movie is represented by Sidney Kimmel International.
-In 2008 MGM secured the international rights to "Beat the Drum"; Genius/Harvey Weinstein Company acquired the domestic U.S. DVD rights and the DVD was first released in 2008.
+In 2008 MGM secured the international rights to "Beat the Drum"; Genius/Harvey Weinstein Company acquired the domestic U.S. DVD rights, and the DVD was first released in 2008.
 Showtime/The Movie Channel has contracted for the exclusive North American television rights.

-Beat the Drum has won over thirty international film festival awards, including Best Picture, Best Director (David Hickson), Best Supporting Actor, (Owen Sejake), Best Actor (Junior Singo), Best Music (Klaus Badelt and Ramin Djawadi) and several Audience Awards W. David McBrayer wrote and produced the movie.
+Beat the Drum has won over thirty international film festival awards, including Best Picture, Best Director (David Hickson), Best Supporting Actor, (Owen Sejake), Best Actor (Junior Singo), Best Music (Klaus Badelt and Ramin Djawadi), and several Audience Awards W. David McBrayer wrote and produced the movie.
 Beatthedrum.com.

-In cooperation with Sky Films, proceeds from airline sales of the movie, which was aired in-flight on all major international airlines, provided the financial resources to establish The Beat the Drum Village in Kenyan for AIDS orphans.
-This non-profit project is on-going and provides family style housing, financial support, education, and medical care for orphans with HIV/AIDS.
+In cooperation with Sky Films, proceeds from airline sales of the movie, which was aired in-flight on all major international airlines, provided the financial resources to establish The Beat the Drum Village in Kenya for AIDS orphans.
+This non-profit project is ongoing and provides family-style housing, financial support, education, and medical care for orphans with HIV/AIDS.